StephenCleary/blog-stephencleary-dotcom/blog/_posts/2013-11-06-taskrun-etiquette-examples-using.md

 ---
 I had quite a few comments on [my last post]({% post_url 2013-10-17-taskrun-etiquette-and-proper-usage %}) asking for more explicit examples of Correct vs. Incorrect `Task.Run` usage.

 First, let's consider the "beginner's error".
 This is where the user misuses `Task.Run` because they want to make their code "asynchronous" but aren't sure how to do it.

 This kind of user starts off with existing code, which usually does some kind of synchronous work (often database access or a web request).

-{% highlight csharp %}class MyService
+{% highlight csharp %}
+class MyService
 {
   public int RetrieveValue(int id)
   {